How Tall Is 149cm In Feet

 Unveiling the Math: The Conversion Factor

 The key to converting centimeters to feet lies in the conversion factor: 1 inch is equal to 2.54 centimeters.
 Additionally, 1 foot is equal to 12 inches.
-Therefore, to convert centimeters to feet, you need to divide the number of centimeters by 2.54 to get inches, and then divide the number of inches by 12 to get feet.
+So, to convert centimeters to feet, you need to divide the number of centimeters by 2.54 to get inches, and then divide the number of inches by 12 to get feet.

 Step-by-Step Conversion: 149 cm to Feet